-The following note presents information about the Company's exposure to each of the identified risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
-Further quantitative disclosures are included throughout the financial statements.
+This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
+Further quantitative disclosures are included throughout these interim condensed financial statements.